snehabalaji/Rna_Splicing_Demos/index.md

 ```
 Here, 0.01 is the increase and 0.00 is the decrease in the probability that the site is used as an acceptor.

+## Another Current Tool
+Apart from the three tools listed above, there are other tools in the field at this moment that are also efficient and accurate at predicting RNA splicing.
+For example, a tool developed by Thanyathorn Thanapattheerakul, Worrawat Engchuan and Jonathan H. Chan​ uses convolutional neural networks to predict splicing.
+The github repository for this tool can be found [here](https://github.com/smiile8888/rna-splice-sites-recognition).

+In addition, the study associated with this tool found that CNN based models performed much better than the non-CNN models.
+Also that this specific CNN model was found to have room for improvement in predicting negative splicing sequences.
+Although the model is able to distinguish pathogenic and benign variants to a certain extent.

 ## Glossary
 * Gene Transfer File (GTF): a type of file formatting that is used for storing information about genetic structure.
 * Neural Networks: computing algorithms modelled after human neural connections in the brain.